Our best tips to promote your own music

 Find out more on how to claim a pre-save link via Make Waves here.

 There are other platforms out there that you can use to target non-editorial playlists.
-We would recommend doing some research into these before deciding to pay for a service, as there might be a risk of not getting any results.
+We would first recommend doing some research into these before deciding to sign up or pay for a service.
+Please note that paid 3rd-party services that guarantee streams aren't legitimate and can cause artificial streams on Spotify (meaning your content can be taken down).
+You can find more information about this in the following guide.

 One platform we can recommend checking out is Submithub.
 As an artist / Submithub user, you can pitch to curators or influencers, find specialists or get your song rated by fellow artists.
 You can find playlists or curators based on genre, location and you can see how big the chance is you’ll get accepted or see who has previously added you to their playlist.
 Their pricing system involves credits; standard credits are free and premium credits begin at $6 for 5 credits.
 So you might have to pay to get results, but the platform really helps with targeting the right places.
 You can pitch your new music ahead of release day, on release day and afterwards.